The Opportunity:

 Both typefaces have their origins in 1920s America— Eastonia is reminiscent of Art Deco and its elegance; Placebo LB draws on the aesthetic of early twentieth-century railroad companies.

-The name of the brand is Lexingtone Jazz Club, which alludes to City Hall Station’s being located on the IRT Lexington Avenue Line of the NYC Subway.
-The mission statement of the club is, “Within the historic walls of the once-abandoned New York City Hall subway station, Lexingtone Jazz Club is a musical speakeasy dedicated to reuniting the now fragmented jazz community in the city.
-Through our soul-stirring concerts and electrifying improv jam sessions, we reminisce on early jazz, foster unity, & celebrate history in the heart of the city.
+The name “Lexingtone” pays tribute to the IRT Lexington Avenue Line, once the station’s home.
+Our mission is simple: Within the historic walls of the once-abandoned New York City Hall subway station, Lexingtone Jazz Club is a musical speakeasy dedicated to reuniting the now fragmented jazz community in the city.
+Through our soul-stirring concerts and electrifying improv jam sessions, we reminisce on early jazz, foster unity, and celebrate history in the heart of the city.

 Typeface Collaboration + Brand Identity